-Patreon broke trust with every Patron registered with them, including This is True’s supporters, by suddenly announcing they would soon charge them more than your pledged amount.
+Patreon broke trust with every Patron registered with them, including This is True’s supporters, by suddenly announcing they would soon charge them more than their pledged amount.
 They billed it as something positive for creators.
 It absolutely is not: it is bad for creators.
 We creators got no advance notice of this, and no way to “opt out” of this plan — to continue to absorb those fees as we have in the past.

 You deserve to know that what you pledge is what you will be charged, and not a penny more.
 You deserve plenty of notice if something is going to change, and at least 30 days to opt out if you don’t agree.
 You deserve to know that as much as your pledge as possible will go to the creator.
 You deserve to be treated like a true Patron of the people who create for you.

 If you didn’t see the announcement, here’s what they said: “Starting on December 18th, a new service fee of 2.9% + $0.35 will be paid by patrons for each individual pledge.”

 While I know many of you won’t mind at all, I do.
 (And, I’m sure, many of you certainly will mind.)
 It especially impacts those of you who are doing smaller support levels.
 The support level with the most Patrons for True — $4 — will now be charged $4.47, which is more than a 10 percent increase.

 And I can’t even opt out of that.
 Those smaller contributions are important: they add up to really help True, and it’s absolutely not fair to charge you more for that.

 Saturday (December 9) Update: What I’m Doing About It